By Dr Ananya Mandal, MD

 - The shape of the suprachiasmatic nucleus of the hypothalamus, involved with circadian rhythms and reproduction cycles is different in men and women.
 In males, this nucleus is shaped like a sphere whereas in females it is more elongated.
 The volume is similar.
 The difference in shape may be due to different connections.

-- In men, the hypothalamus has a higher number of androgen receptors (AR) and young adult women.
+- In men, the hypothalamus has a higher number of androgen receptors (AR) than young adult women.
 There are differences in ARs in horizontal diagonal band of Broca, the sexually dimorphic nucleus of the preoptic area, the medial preoptic area, the dorsal and ventral zone of the periventricular nucleus, the paraventricular nucleus, the supraoptic nucleus, the ventromedial hypothalamic nucleus and the infundibular nucleus

 - Males and females respond differently to ovarian steroids due to differences in estrogen receptor status.

 - The mamillary body complex is known to receive input from the hippocampus by the fornix.
 It is involved in cognitive skills.
 This is different in the two sexes.